MakingSense/hypermedia-api-poc/readme.md

 > antithesis of how the Web was designed to work.
 > ([Building Hypermedia APIs with HTML5 and Node, Mike Amundsen, 2012](http://shop.oreilly.com/product/0636920020530.do))

-For that reason my idea is not use it as an automatic mapping layer, instead to implement the mappings explicitly and expose a real hypermedia API.
+For that reason, my idea is not use it as an automatic mapping layer, instead to implement the mappings explicitly and expose a real hypermedia API.

 To ensure that I am taking the right path, I will expose both JSON and HTML results, and allow user to fully use the API within a browser.
-It will be useful to identify what implicit thinks should be documented, for example expected data for unsafe methods.
+It will be useful to identify what implicit things should be documented, for example expected data for unsafe methods.
 It cold be also useful in a definitive implementation, for example for didactic purposes and as a playground.

-Research progress has been documented in a [Trello Board](https://trello.com/b/RxHiZuvz/hypermedia-api-research), and this document have the conclusions and current status of this POC.
+Research progress has been documented in a [Trello Board](https://trello.com/b/RxHiZuvz/hypermedia-api-research) (ask me for access), and this document have the conclusions and current status of this POC.

 Hypermedia